All About Solar Inverters

 Why We Choose the Solar Inverters That We Do

-In 2018-2019, the vast majority (80% or more) of ReVision Energy’s ~500 solar electricity installations will include SolarEdge inverters as the underlying technology that turns the current generated by solar panels into AC electricity that you can use in your home.
+In recent years, the vast majority (80% or more) of ReVision Energy’s ~500 solar electricity installations will include SolarEdge inverters as the underlying technology that turns the current generated by solar panels into AC electricity that you can use in your home.

 Solar inverters are rather bland looking electronics that unlock the superpowers of your solar array: generating clean energy.